 For over 70 years, the ACMI program for children’s art materials has certified that these products are non-toxic using the AP Seal.
 In 1982, the program was expanded to include a much broader range of art materials, including adult products, ensuring that they are non-toxic (AP Seal) or carry appropriate health warning labels (CL Seal) where necessary.

-ACMI-certified product seals (AP Non-Toxic and CL Cautionary Labeling) indicate that these products have been evaluated by a qualified toxicologist and are labeled in accordance with federal and state laws.
+ACMI-certified product seals (AP Approved Product and CL Cautionary Labeling) indicate that these products have been evaluated by a qualified toxicologist and are labeled in accordance with federal and state laws.
 Each product in the program undergoes extensive toxicological testing that covers both acute and chronic toxicity concerns before it is granted the right to bear the ACMI certification seal.
-The ACMI product certification program includes on-going review of the latest scientific and regulatory information available to keep the program current as well as a built-in five-year review of product formulations to meet the requirements of the Labeling of Hazardous Art Materials Act.
+The ACMI product certification program includes an on-going review of the latest scientific and regulatory information available to keep the program current.
+The program also includes a five-year review of product formulations to meet the requirements of the Labeling of Hazardous Art Materials Act.

 The AP (Approved Product) Seal identifies art materials that are safe and that are certified in a toxicological evaluation by a medicalexpert to contain no materials in sufficient quantities to be toxic or injurious to humans, including children, or to cause acute or chronic health problems.
 Such products are certified by ACMI to be labeled in accordance with the chronic hazard labeling standard, ASTM D 4236, and the U. S. Labeling of Hazardous Art Materials Act (LHAMA).

 The CL (Cautionary Labeling) Seal identifies products that are certified to be properly labeled in a program of toxicological evaluation by a medical expert for any known health risks and with information on the safe and proper use of these materials.
 This Seal appears on only a small percentage of adult art materials in ACMI’s certification program